Vegan in Greece: A Complete Travel Guide For 2024!

 Obviously, it is impossible to try every Greek dish when you’re not actually living in Greece.
 Some I couldn’t find and others I didn’t quite like.
 Sometimes I just forgot to take a picture, oeps.
 Here are some more vegan mezedes:

 • Dolmadakias: Dolmadakias are vine leaves filled with herbs and rice.
-I’m a big fan of the rice but I don’t like the taste of the vine leaves that much so I skipped this dish when it was on offer.
+I’m a big fan of the rice but I don’t like the taste of the grape leaves that much so I skipped this dish when it was on offer.

 • Keftedes: these are fried vegetable balls mostly made from tomatoes or eggplant.
 They often contain cheese but I read online they are sometimes vegan.
 Unfortunately, I didn’t find any during my time in Greece.